 - Contacts (seller and buyer leads, partners)

 The detailed data you will need for each of the above elements is where things get more individual.

 Creating the Contacts App/Template

 Let’s start with the contacts.

-You will need to click on “Add App” and then on “Create your own app.”
+You must click on “Add App” and then “Create your own app.”

 After you click on these items, enter the app’s name and the item name in the next window.